mosseggs/2022-2023_compsci/README.md

-# 2022-2023_compsci
-All work done during the 2022-2023 school year by Gabriel Lau
+This contains all the work done by Gabriel Lau in their Computer Science class taught by Margaret Tanzosh at Nest+M in the school year of 2022-2023.